 OFFER SOMETHING FOR FREE

 You want more people to click your ad, “like” your page, or visit your site?
 Give away some free shit and publicize it in your ad.
 Something like “Like our page and you will be entered to win a free tee, one winner chosen each day this week.”
 We’ve all heard the phrase, “You’ve gotta crack a few eggs to make an omelet.”
 If you want to really step up the amount of clicks your ad gets, be willing to give out some free stuff in order to attract people who otherwise would have no interest in your brand and ad message.
 If you read the Arkaik interview a few weeks back on IATT, you remember Jordan talking about giving away 20-30 shirts a day on their facebook page and adding over 26,000 fans in a month.
 Now you definitely won’t get that many new fans, Arkaik is a powerhouse, but it just goes to show you Jordan understands giving away free product is one of the best ways to attract new fans and potential customers.
-Especially with his demographic being largely a teenage audience.
+And if you’re also on Instagram, Upleap is just the easiest place to buy followers.
+This can make your brand more credible on the site.
+And the number of followers that your account has, will certainly influence whether other people will follow you or not.
+Especially if your demographic is largely a teenage audience.
 After all, when I was a teenager free stuff was pretty much the greatest thing in the world since I wasn’t exactly swimming in dollar bills.
 However, regardless of age, everybody likes getting something for free.